BitlyTwiser/Stalker2Mods/README.md

 # Stalker2Mods
-Mod files for Stalker 2 enhancement
+Mod files and steps for Stalker 2 enhancement

+Note: I am not responsible for how you use this.
+The goal is to build a good community around a great game.
+Therefore, use responsibly please.

 # Modding Steps:
 Its challanging to find any concrete process of doing this, thus I tossed togather a small primer on how to decrypt, unpack, adn change the .cfg files included with stalker 2 in order to set/adjust any values you desire.